raproid/testlib-c-/README.md

 ## Build

-## Use the makefile for process automation
+## Use the Makefile for process automation

 ### Static lib
 ``` bash